nanight98/BlockTheSpot/README.md

 * Reinstall Spotify

 ### Known Issues:
 * You may face issue [#150](https://github.com/mrpond/BlockTheSpot/issues/150).
-Can be fixed by enabling the experimental feature when using `BlockTheSpot.bat`.
+It can be fixed by enabling the experimental feature when using `BlockTheSpot.bat`.
-* We support last 2 version of Spotify (latest + previous) only.
+* We support the last 2 versions of Spotify (latest + previous) only.
 Please check it before opening an issue.

 ### Additional Notes:
 * Remove "Upgrade" Button [#83](https://github.com/mrpond/BlockTheSpot/issues/83) and Remove "Ad Placeholder" [#150](https://github.com/mrpond/BlockTheSpot/issues/150) only works when you use any of the auto installation methods and press `y` when prompted.